 Aylan’s image is becoming one of those seminal images like that of little Kim Phúc from the village of Trang Bang in South Vietnam running naked amidst other fleeing villages.
 It changed a nation’s attitude to the Vietnam War.
 Already the British government is reacting.
-Abbott and company seem unable to react in a similar way.
+Abbott and company seem unable to respond similarly.
 So aside from them, the rest of us are human, parents, grandparents and many of us capable of emotion and altruism.
-We must be the conscience, our leadership isn’t capable of, and rise up to embrace this for the sake of the “Aylans” that will otherwise wash to shore.
-If only to bring about the sort of change the very scared little girl, Kim, once did for America.
+We must be the conscience, our leadership isn’t capable of, and rise to embrace this for the sake of the “Aylans” that will otherwise wash to shore.
+If only to bring about the sort of change the very scared little girl, Kim once did for America.
 While there is little we can to for Aylan or his family, Aylan’s death can have the power of life for thousands of Syrian refugees and given Brittan’s reaction, he already has.